BillArgyros/chat-app-flutter/README.md

 # Chat-App

-This project is a beta version of a simplified but function chat application build in Flutter and Firebase.
+This project is a beta version of a simplified but functional chat application build in Flutter and Firebase.

 ## Getting Started